fastrgv/hbox/README.md

 Hbox is now a multi-step algorithm that tries to repeat steps when possible.
 If the box-density is high, then single-step mode is recommended.
 When running single-step, this algorithm is identical to older versions of hbox.
 By the way, if the box-density is high, it is likely that a non-Hungarian method is preferrable, i.e. methods 2 or 12.
 High density means a compact intermixing of boxes and goals.

-## What's so great about this app?

-This is only a moderately capable sokoban solver (solving about half of the original 90).
-What makes it interesting?
-In a world with extremely capable solvers like Sokolution and Festival, why consider this one?
-Why hunt with an algorithmic crossbow instead of a gun?
-Because of its simplicity & elegance. hbox...

-* contains no domain-specific specializations or strategies [other than the 6 priority measures]

-* uses algorithms and data structures of general interest and usefullness.

-* demonstrates the considerable power of the Hungarian Algorithm to help direct effort.

-* demonstrates the considerable power of splaytrees for accessing data.

-* easily buildable on Windows, OSX, and Linux using a free GNU Ada compiler.

-It also adds further proof of the effectiveness of the design choices made in the Festival solver that proposed the original 4 "orthogonal" heuristic measures, or so-called "features".

-Note that the splaytree priority queue and the Hungarian Algorithm represent valuable, stand-alone, Ada packages, or C++ classes, that would be worth extracting for other uses.

 ### SplayTree-Priority-Queue
 The splaytree [self-balancing-binary-tree] based priority queues allow unique hash keys to be inserted, found & removed quickly, with 6 embedded priority queues that allows efficient insertions, access, and deletion, both from the heads [popping], and directly by key.
 The hash keys uniquely identify pusher & box-layouts at each saved node, to avoid duplicates.
 The 6 priority queue orderings allow primary and secondary (tie-breaker) priority measures.
 As mentioned above, the structure also allows rapid, direct access deletions given the hashkey [O(log n)].

-The only expensive [O(n)] operation is finding the head of each queue.
-That involves a lexicographical search through a 2 dimensional array of pointers to find the first non-null pointer.
-All other queue operations are done in constant time [O(1)], i.e. independent of the number of queue entries.

 It was very difficult to get these priority-queue operations to be efficient enough for use in a sokoban solver.
-The speed of this quintuple-queue data structure and algorithm is really quite remarkable!
+The speed is really quite remarkable!

-For further insights about the functional details of the frontier data set handling see:  "~/docs/frontier.txt"
+For further insights about the functional details of the frontier data set handling see:  "~/docs/frontier.txt" and "~/docs/doubleSplay.txt"

 ### Dynamic Programming [flood-fill]